freeCodeCamp/tools/docs/README.md

 ```

 ### 6. Start the program
-- In a new terminal window, run these three commands to start the program.
+- In a new terminal window or tab, run these three commands to start the program.
 Wait for one command to finish running before starting the next.
 ```bash
 npm install
 npm run build